cdsittampalam/documentation/docs/Partner API.md

 ### Parameters

-However, GET method parameters are passed in a query string rather than the body of the URL.
+GET method parameters are passed in a query string rather than the body of the URL.
 All other request parameters are sent in the request body and use 'application/json'.

 ### Endpoint Methods